-Latex paint, unfortunately is a perfect food source for mold growth.
+Latex paint, unfortunately, is a perfect food source for mold growth.
 To combat this, paint manufacturers add different antifungal additives, with varying degrees of success.
 The second variable, settled dust, also can have a profound effect on mold growth rates.
 It occurs when a thin layer of dust settles on the paint.
 This can occur on vertical and even overhanging surfaces.
-Unfortunately, even this settled dust can act as a food source for mold, effectively nullifying the benefit of a high quality, anti-fungal paint.
+Unfortunately, even this settled dust can act as a food source for mold, effectively nullifying the benefit of high-quality, anti-fungal paint.
 What is the solution?
-Use a high quality paint, and regularly clean problem areas.
+Use high-quality paint and regularly clean problem areas.

 FAQ’s related to soffit mold issues.

 What does the mold growth typically look like?

 Soffit mold almost always appears with a dark grey or black coloration.
 The growth pattern tends towards radiating, circular spotting.
 Dimensionally, the mold growth is typically flat.

 Soffit mold growth can often be removed without professional remediation.
 Because it is outside the conditioned airspace of the home, there is little danger of affecting the indoor air quality.
 Soffit mold will typically disappear or greatly diminish after a treatment with store bought cleaners.

 What steps are necessary to prevent mold growth from returning to the soffits?